 Despite its compact sizes, the mini drum set responds well to both high and low tunings.
 It has a dry tone but is also highly musical.

-These drums are responsive and have a bright attack, especially the snare drum, which sounds great when tuned up high!
+My main takeaway after playing the kit was that these drums are responsive and have a bright attack, especially the snare drum, which sounds great when tuned up high!

 This is one of the best compact drum kits on the market, and it can be set up to play and folded away in a matter of minutes into the included durable nylon bag.